The Ross School of Business building

 Masters in Business Administration, University of Michigan-Ann Arbor.

 The spring/summer term runs May-August; the fall term runs September-December; and the winter term runs January-April.
+More information can be found on our curriculum page.

-The Weekend program is a lockstep, preformatted curriculum, so the credit load is predetermined.
+The Weekend MBA program is a lockstep, preformatted curriculum, so the credit load is predetermined.
 Credit totals range from nine to 12 per term.

 No. These campuses, which also have business schools, are completely separate.